armory/docs-cdaas/content/en/reference/deployment/config-file/deploy-config.md

   keepDeploymentObject: <boolean>
 ```

-(Optional; Default: `false`) By default, Armory CD-as-a-Service deploys and manages ReplicaSets even when the client-requested resource is a Kubernetes Deployment.
+(Optional; Default: `false`) By default, CD-as-a-Service deploys and manages ReplicaSets even when the client-requested resource is a Kubernetes Deployment.
 When this flag is set to `true`, CD-as-a-Service keeps Deployment objects between deployment executions.